shivapoudyal/test/README.md

 **Overview**

-This automation script's main purpose is to **Create MySQL Users and add their credentails in AWS secrets manager automatically** and aim to reduce the manual work process and expedite the whole process in automated way.
+This automation script's main purpose is to **Create MySQL Users and add their credentails in AWS secrets manager automatically** and aim to reduce the manual work process and expedite the entire workflow in automated way.

 documentation link is [here](https://chegg.atlassian.net/l/cp/tW75HiJw)

+**What work will it be covering**:

+This automation will cover all the steps right from the creating the users in MySQL database to add credetials in AWS Secrets manager like :

+- Item 1
+- Item 2

 # Prerequisites python packages: